Michigan Income Tax Table Tax Year 2023 Michigan Income Tax Brackets

 Michigan has a flat income tax of 4.25% — All earnings are taxed at the same rate, regardless of total income level

-Michigan's income tax rates were last changed eleven years ago for tax year 2012, and the tax brackets have not been changed since at least 2001.
+Michigan's income tax rates were last changed twelve years ago for tax year 2012, and the tax brackets have not been changed since at least 2001.
 Michigan's tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

 Michigan has a flat income tax rate which applies to both single and joint filers.
 The Federal Income Tax, in contrast to the Michigan income tax, has multiple tax brackets with varied bracket width for single or joint filers.